Subscribe via RSS

 Gladiator Screenplay Commodus

 Around the 40 minute mark, Gladiator throws two big turns at the audience: one, Maximus discovering Commodus killed Marcus Aurelius to assume the Emperorship; two, Quintus informing Maximus his family will be killed for his action against the new Caesar.
 There’s strong arguments on both sides of the fence for what constitutes the turn and decision into act two.
 I chose patricide is the major turn, sticking to the external goal of the protagonist — to kill Commodus.
 Maximus knows Commodus killed his father to assume power and his decision is to seek counsel from the senators.
 Unfortunately, Maximus knows nothing of politics.
 He’s a warrior.
 It would have been easy for him to take Commodus’ hand as a sign of loyalty and work the system to stage a coup.
 True to character, he shows disdain, giving Commodus all the information he needs to remedy the situation.
-More importantly, once Quintus arrests Maximus, there’s a big transition from general to prisoner.
+More important, once Quintus arrests Maximus, there’s a big transition from general to prisoner.
 However, since both of these turns are reflected in the climax, it’s best to add an internal turn and decision (Turn, Quintus telling him his family will die; Decision, racing to save his family in Spain).
 While the external climax would be killing Commodus, joining his family in the afterlife would mark the internal climax.

 Click here if you’re looking for the Gladiator screenplay.